Are you thinking of traveling to Nepal? Read this before you go for some important travel advice to help you make the most out of your time and money.

-There are plenty of ATMs in the tourist areas such as Pokhara, Chitwan and Kathmandu.
+There are plenty of ATMs in tourist areas such as Pokhara, Chitwan, and Kathmandu.
 I have been able to use some cash machines outside of the main tourist hubs.

 However, there is sure to be no such thing as an ATM in rural areas.
 Make sure you take enough cash with you as things could get painful if your journey takes you through remote areas with insufficient funds.
 When I talk about remote regions in Nepal, it means just that.
 Remote!

 The Nepali rupee is a non-exchangeable denomination outside of Nepal.
 Only change what you want to change and actually spend.
 After that, it is simply a souvenir unless you can find other tourists heading to Nepal.

 Do I need a Visa for Nepal?